dlstreamer/dlstreamer/docs/source/_doxygen/index.md

 orphan: true
 ---

-# Intel® Deep Learning Streamer (Intel® DL Streamer) API reference
+# Deep Learning Streamer (DL Streamer) API reference

 ## Overview

-This documentation describes Intel® DL Streamer metadata API (Application Programming Interface) that allows you to access and to control inference results obtained from Intel® DL Streamer plugin elements, such as **gvainference**, **gvadetect**, **gvaclassify**.
-In Intel® DL Streamer, all inference results (both raw and interpreted) are passing through GStreamer pipeline being attached to GstBuffer objects as GStreamer metadata.
+This documentation describes Deep Learning Streamer metadata API (Application Programming Interface) that allows you to access and to control inference results obtained from Deep Learning Streamer plugin elements, such as **gvainference**, **gvadetect**, **gvaclassify**.
+In Deep Learning Streamer, all inference results (both raw and interpreted) are passing through GStreamer pipeline being attached to GstBuffer objects as GStreamer metadata.

-For better developer experience we provide Intel® DL Streamer API (C++ and Python versions) which simplifies any job you want to perform on inference results, like consuming and further reusing, additional custom post-processing, and more.
-Also, most of the times, Intel® DL Streamer API allows you to abstract from internal inference results as GStreamer metadata.
+For better developer experience we provide Deep Learning Streamer API (C++ and Python versions) which simplifies any job you want to perform on inference results, like consuming and further reusing, additional custom post-processing, and more.
+Also, most of the times, Deep Learning Streamer API allows you to abstract from internal inference results as GStreamer metadata.

-In Intel® DL Streamer API, most of the job is done by these classes: `GVA::VideoFrame`, `GVA::RegionOfInterest` and `GVA::Tensor` (C++ version is referenced here, but Python version is available as well).
+In DL Streamer API, most of the job is done by these classes: `GVA::VideoFrame`, `GVA::RegionOfInterest` and `GVA::Tensor` (C++ version is referenced here, but Python version is available as well).
 Take a look at schematic picture below, which represents how these classes relate.

 ![Intel® Deep Learning Streamer metadata API classes](GVA_API.png "Metadata API classes")